 Our certificate of incorporation and bylaws include a number of provisions that may have the effect of delaying, deferring or preventing another party from acquiring control of us and encouraging persons considering unsolicited tender offers or other unilateral takeover proposals to negotiate with our Board of Directors rather than pursue non-negotiated takeover attempts.
 These provisions include the items described below.
-The following descriptions are summaries of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws.
-We refer in this section to our amended and restated certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.
+The following descriptions are summaries of the material terms of our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws.
+We refer in this section to our Amended and Restated Certificate of Incorporation as our certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.